ably/spaces/docs/class-definitions.md

 #### offlineTimeout
 Number of milliseconds after a user loses connection or closes their browser window to wait before their [SpaceMember](#spacemember) object is removed from the members list.

-Default is 5000ms.
+Default is 120,000ms (2 minutes).

 ### Space
 An instance of a Space created using [spaces.get](#getname-options).

 #### enter(profileData?)
-Enter this space with optional profile data and notifies other clients in the space via the [membersUpdate](#membersupdate) event.
+Enter this space with optional profile data and notify other clients in the space via the [membersUpdate](#membersupdate) event.
 This data can be an arbitrary JSON-serializable object which will be attached to the member object and delivered to other members of the space.

 | Property    | Type   |